zaphosting/docs/docs/dedicated-linux-ubuntu.md

 ## Preparations

 In your ZAP interface, select the desired ISO of Ubuntu and let the server boot with the ISO until it is in the setup process.
-Navigation in the setup process is done with TAB, Space and Enter.

 :::info
+Navigation in the setup process is done with the keys TAB, Space and Enter.

-TAB = switch between items, Space = highlight, Enter = confirm
+`TAB` = switch between items, `Space` = highlight, `Enter` = confirm
 :::

 ***